IanWold/NoIdentity/README.md

 The ASP.NET Identity team hates me; this is the secret they don't want you to know!

 This project demonstrates the basics of using semi-custom cookie authentication in ASP.NET Core MVC 5 to handle user authentication and state management.
-It's not totally complete at the moment, but the login functionality is working.
+It's not totally complete at the moment, but log in and log out is working.

 ## `Source/NoIdentity`